sachin595/AI-Driven-Polyp-Classification-and-Risk-Prediction/README.md

 ---

 ## **Project Objectives**
-The primary goals of this project are:
+The primary objectives of this project are:
 1. **Classification and Detection:** Automatically classify colorectal polyps based on morphology (Paris classification) and pathology (diagnostic categories such as Tubular, Villous, Adenocarcinoma).
 2. **Risk Stratification:** Estimate the likelihood of malignancy for polyps, categorizing them into low, moderate, and high-risk levels.
 3. **Demographic and Anatomical Insights:** Identify patterns in polyp characteristics based on age, gender, and anatomical location to refine early screening guidelines.